FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: bgp default ipv4-unicast

-   This command allows the user to specify that v4 peering is turned on by default or not.
+   This command allows the user to specify that the IPv4 Unicast address family is turned on by default or not.
 This command defaults to on and is not displayed.
    The `no bgp default ipv4-unicast` form of the command is displayed.

+.. clicmd:: bgp default ipv4-multicast

+   This command allows the user to specify that the IPv4 Multicast address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv4-multicast` form of the command is displayed.

+.. clicmd:: bgp default ipv4-vpn

+   This command allows the user to specify that the IPv4 MPLS VPN address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv4-vpn` form of the command is displayed.

+.. clicmd:: bgp default ipv4-flowspec

+   This command allows the user to specify that the IPv4 Flowspec address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv4-flowspec` form of the command is displayed.

 .. clicmd:: bgp default ipv6-unicast

-   This command allows the user to specify that v6 peering is turned on by default or not.
+   This command allows the user to specify that the IPv6 Unicast address family is turned on by default or not.
 This command defaults to off and is not displayed.
    The `bgp default ipv6-unicast` form of the command is displayed.

+.. clicmd:: bgp default ipv6-multicast

+   This command allows the user to specify that the IPv6 Multicast address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv6-multicast` form of the command is displayed.

+.. clicmd:: bgp default ipv6-vpn

+   This command allows the user to specify that the IPv6 MPLS VPN address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv6-vpn` form of the command is displayed.

+.. clicmd:: bgp default ipv6-flowspec

+   This command allows the user to specify that the IPv6 Flowspec address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default ipv6-flowspec` form of the command is displayed.

+.. clicmd:: bgp default l2vpn-evpn

+   This command allows the user to specify that the L2VPN EVPN address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default l2vpn-evpn` form of the command is displayed.

 .. clicmd:: bgp default show-hostname